benuav/Realtime_Data_Visualization/README.md

 the rest can be done by use js.
 1. fitch data from database
-2. generate real gps location
+2. generate real gps location (check)
 3. use if fuction {
     if the number is below 3: return red color if the number is between 4 - 12, return green.